Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/5-api-publisher/Remediations.md

     const response = JSON.parse(failureContext.responseBody);

-    // Ensure the error message contains the text associated with the failure we're remediating if (response.message.includes("Validation of 'DisciplineActionStaffs' failed.")
+    // Ensure the error message contains the text associated with the failure we're remediating if (
+      response.message.includes(
+        "Validation of 'DisciplineActionStaffs' failed.",
+      ) &&
-      && response.message.includes("Staff reference could not be resolved.")) {
+      response.message.includes('Staff reference could not be resolved.')
+    ) {
       // Define a regular expression to extract the array index values from the validation message const indexRegEx = /DisciplineActionStaff\[(?<Index>[0-9]+)\]/gi;